yantirrz/webiverse/readme.md

 🛠️ Technologies Used
 -HTML5
--Tailwind CSS (replacing Vanilla CSS)
+-Tailwind CSS (replacing Vanilla CSS when 2024)
 -Zoom as the webinar platform

 🚀 How to Run This Project